Since graduating from university, Paul has worked as a librarian, bookseller, and freelance writer. Born in the UK, he now lives in Florida.

 Mice droppings are much smaller, measuring around 1/8 inch long and they are pointed at both ends.
 Rat droppings measure around 5/8 inch long and are curvy, almost like miniature dark bananas.

 There are also some important biological differences in terms of each one's development.

 For example, young mice develop much more quickly, opening their eyes after around 3 days and having fur after about 10 days, whereas rats open their eyes after 6 days and have fur after about 15 days.

 6. Numbers of Nipples

-Rats also have an extra pair of nipples when compared with a mouse.
-A rat has 6 pairs, whereas a mouse only has 5.
+Okay, most people don't want to get close enough to count nipples, but it is one of the main differences.
+Rats have an extra pair of nipples when compared with a mouse; a rat has 6 pairs, whereas a mouse only has 5.

-7. Rats Kill Mice but Mice do not Kill Rats
+7. Rats Kill Mice but Mice Don’t Kill Rats

 My seventh and final main difference is the fact that mice don’t kill rats, but rats can and do kill mice.